Andiministrator/Shoparize/README.md

 ### (1) Import the Template

-Download the file "Shoparize.tpl" and navigate to your GTM Container.
+Download the file "template.tpl" and navigate to your GTM Container.

 Click on templates and the "New" Button:
 ![New Template](assets/shoparize-import-1.png)